malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness.md

 # Visceral Loop

-This paper introduces the concept of a _visceral loop_ as a characterisation of processing within a looping biological or AI agent.
+This paper introduces the concept of a _visceral loop_ as a characterisation of processing within a looping biological or AI agent of the sort described in the introduction.
 The visceral loop is so named because it refers to an agent concluding that it experiences consciousness "in a visceral way".
-It identifies that a processing loop with sufficient representational capabilities can, at the most optimum, conclude itself as conscious within three iterations of the loop.
+It identifies that an agent with sufficient representational capabilities can, at the most optimum, conclude itself as conscious within three iterations of the loop.
 Each of those iterations have specific characteristics, and the visceral loop characterises thought as falling into one of those three iterations.

 Let:
 * `E` be the agent's set of beliefs about the external world
-* `B` be the agent's set of beliefs about its own physical body (drawn from the body schema) and of bodies in general, and if it has a concept of "I" then this set includes a belief that relates other body beliefs to "I"
+* `B` be the agent's set of beliefs about its own physical body (drawn from the body schema) and of bodies in general, and if it has a concept of its identity then this set includes a belief that relates other body beliefs to its identity
-* `M` be the agent's set of beliefs about its own mind (drawn from the mind schema) and of minds in general, and if it has a concept of "I" then this set includes a belief that relates other mind beliefs to "I"
+* `M` be the agent's set of beliefs about its own mind (drawn from the mind schema) and of minds in general, and if it has a concept of its identity then this set includes a belief that relates other mind beliefs to its identity
 * `f(..)` be the function executed by the agent on the specified inputs in order to draw inferences

-`M` can be thought of as an agent's "theory of mind", because it relates to not such itself but also its ability to predict the hidden mental state of others.
+`M` can be thought of as an agent's "theory of mind", because it relates not only to itself but also to its ability to predict the hidden mental state of others.

 **Iteration 1:**

 _Iteration 1_ represents the most common kind of data processing, such as spending multiple processing cycles to refine the identification of something within the visual field.
 While an agent's mind schema may be used to regulate the thought process, the result of Iteration 1 never makes any reference to it.

-Let `x` be an inference produced as the result of a processing step, such that it does not draw any reference to `M` (ie: if `x` is a value then `x ∉ M`, or if `x` is a relation of two values then `x = relation(a, b)` such that `a ∉ M` and `b ∉ M`, or if `x` is a relation involving a set then `x = relation(a, B)` such that `a ∉ M` and `B ⊄ M`).
+Let `x` be an inference produced as the result of a processing step, such that it does not draw any reference to `M` (ie: `x ∉ M`, and if `x` is a relation then `x = relation(α,β)` such that `α ∉ M` and `β ∉ M` and `α ⊄ M` and `β ⊄ M`).
 Given some sense input or past state `s`, a processing step is characterised as visceral loop Iteration 1 if it is of the following form:

 * `f(s, E ∪ B ∪ M) -> x`

 **Iteration 2:**

-_Iteration 2_ processing steps draw conclusions that relate past thought actions and conclusions to the agent's theory of mind and to the agent's concept of its identity.
-For example, concluding that a past data state or non-physical action is classified as "thought", concluding whether the primary source of a past data state was external or internal, or relating the fact of an internal source to the agent's concept of "I".
+_Iteration 2_ processing steps draw conclusions that relate past non-physical actions and conclusions to the agent's theory of mind and to the agent's concept of its identity.
+For example, concluding that a past data state or non-physical action is classified as "thought", concluding whether the primary source of a past data state was external or internal, or relating the fact of an internal source to the agent's concept of its identity.

 Iteration 2 requires an agent to have sufficient representational capabilities to produce inferences that represent relations involving `M`.
 Given some prior inference `y`, a processing step is characterised as visceral loop Iteration 2 if it is of the following form, and the relation with respect to `M` is non-empty, and it can not be characterised as Iteration 3: